 The country’s drug epidemic is a primary reason for homelessness, Mercer said, and so are mental health, poverty, and domestic violence.
 Very rarely has Mercer encountered people living homeless in Wheeling because they WANT to live homeless in Wheeling.

-“We have some young homeless now who have told us they’ve made the decision not to work and pay bills like everyone else and instead live in a tent and eat for free,” the general physician said, “We don’t get a lot of it, but some have said they are here because everything is free.
+“We have some young homeless now who have told us they’ve made the decision not to work and pay bills like everyone else and instead live in a tent and eat for free,” the general physician said.
+“We don’t get a lot of it, but some have said they are here because everything is free.
 Some people love living in their tents and once you’ve done that for five or six years, it is your new normal.”

 The vast majority of those currently living along the banks of the Ohio River and Big Wheeling Creek, or along the hillside above East Wheeling, are between the ages of 26 and 38, Mercer estimated.
 This spring, though, the doctor has noticed an infusion of youth.

 “One reason we see younger people living in the tents now is because if you are homeless, you don’t live very long.
 We had 13 deaths last year,” he reported.
-“I have not known too many of our homeless who have gotten passed the age of 58, and this year we’re seeing a lot of people in their 20s and their 30s because some are runaways and some made the mistake of getting into the drugs at early ages.
+“I have not known too many of our homeless who have gotten past the age of 58, and this year we’re seeing a lot of people in their 20s and their 30s because some are runaways and some made the mistake of getting into the drugs at early ages.

 “Like I said, I just hope we can do better this year,” Mercer added.
 “I hope we can help more people than we ever have before.”